songdan1988git/Web3-collaboration/grants/speculative/Bullet-Zokrates.md

 * Reduce data storage on the chain
 * Reduce the amount of computation on the chain.

-This project is an analogous famework based on Bullet-proof and provide toolchain for the parachain in polkadot, to enhancement the Scalability and can be used as a expansion nmechanism
+This project is an analogous famework based on Bullet-proof and provide toolchain for the parachain in polkadot, to enhancement the Scalability and can be used as an expansion mechanism

 The outstanding features of Bullet-Zokrates are following: